jhpyle/mTCP/README.md

     show --cga my_image.png

 By default, [show] will use the bright cyan/magenta/white palette in `--cga` mode.
-You can tell it to use a different palette:
+You can tell it to use a different palette with the `--colors` switch:

     show --colors CyanMagenta my_image.png
     show --colors LightCyanMagenta my_image.png